A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-\textbf{Metrics.} We reported the precision, recall, and F1 score for label 1 since our goal is to predict events.
-The higher the values the better the performance.
-We put the detailed functions in the supplementary file.
+We report the precision, recall, and F1 score for ``abnormal'' since our goal is to predict abnormal events.
+The higher the values the better the performance.\footnote{We use label 1 to represent ``abnormal'' and label 0 to represent ``normal'' for simplicity.}